AC 2022 Information

 Kentucky Annual Conference of the United Methodist Church

 7400 Floydsburg Road

 Crestwood KY 40014.

 - IF YOU CHOOSE TO SUBMIT A RESOLUTION OR PETITION: All proposed resolutions or petitions must be presented in writing by March 15 and referred to the Committee on Resolutions and Petitions.
-After March 15, the petition or resolution will be posted on the Conference website if properly approved by the Bishop, Connectional Ministries office and the Committee on Resolutions and Petitions.
-Petitions submitted after March 15 will be put online.
+After March 15, the responsibility for copying and distributing a resolution will be with the submitting group or person, if properly approved by the Bishop, Connectional Ministries office and the Committee on Resolutions and Petitions.

 Please email the documents to both: Kelly McClendon, Chair of the Committee on Resolutions and Petitions firstname.lastname@example.org AND email@example.com (if you do not receive a confirmation email within 5 days, please resubmit your document).
 Please contact Kelly McClendon with any questions.

 - IF YOU WISH TO NOMINATE SOMEONE FOR AN AWARD: Every year Annual & District Conference Awards are given in the areas of evangelism, special needs ministries, ecumenism, higher education and refugee ministries.
 Check the Awards page on our website for details and applications.
 The deadline for all awards is April 1.

 A number of hotels are available in the Owensboro area and can be accessed AC 2022 Hotel Reservations.
 Blocks of rooms with the Conference rate are available until May 1st.
 Make your reservations before then.Please note that securing a hotel room does NOT mean you are pre-registered for Annual Conference.

 - CORRECT CONTACT INFORMATION FOR LAY MEMBERS: